johnpuddephatt/hidinginplainsight/src/cinemas/warner-villiage.md

   chain was a joint venture between the American entertainment brand Warner Bros and Australian cinema company Village Roadshow.
-description_extended: The chain was acquired by SBC International Cinemas in 2003 and re-branded as Vue Cinemas.
+description_extended: The chain was acquired by SBC International Cinemas in 2003 and the Leeds site was re-branded as a Vue Cinema in 2006.
 ---